finspec/finspec-spec/documentation/schema_def_3.0.md

 }
 ```

-The navigation object (which becomes required with version 2.1) allows the capture of intended UI navigation for a specification; how the author intended messages and information sections to be logically grouped for display.
+The navigation object allows the capture of intended UI navigation for a specification; how the author intended messages and information sections to be logically grouped for display.
 Think of it as the electronic equivalent of a Table Of Contents.

 The top-level `nav` object may have up to four sections (but a minimum of one), relating to various content types: `info`, `blocks`, `technical` and `functional`.